Automotive - Includes campaigns in Autos, Motorcycles, Gas and Oil sectors.

 Targeting - Includes campaigns whose success demonstrably flows from the selection of specific target markets.
 Target markets could be niche or mass, based on demographics, psychographics, race, sexual orientation, attitudinal or any other factor relevant to the brand and/or its market.

-Underdog - Includes campaigns which operate under some kind of size or structural disadvantage.
+Underdog - Includes campaigns which operate under some kind of size or structural disadvantage, apart from limited budget.
 The disadvantage could range from brand owners market capitalisation, brand size, brand demographics to share of mind.

 If you are uncertain which category(ies) to enter, please contact John Bradley email@example.com, 905-483-1111.